zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </tbody>
 </table>

-> This method only works in audio mode.
+> On Unity for iOS, this method only works in audio mode.
+> Once a headset is plugged in or bluetooth is connected, the audio route will be changed accordingly.
+Once removing the headset or disconnecting bluetooth, the audio route will be the default value.

 The original default value for audio route is as follows: